andrejbauer/mathematics-and-computation/_posts/2008-09-16-remote-backup-with-secure-shell-and-rsync.md

 ### Backup in practice

 I just backed up my laptop.
 It took very long, 7 minutes, because I had not backed it up for two weeks and have accumulated many new files.
-Typically it takes somewhere between 30 seconds for &#8220;empty&#8221; backup and 2 minutes after a day&#8217;s work with lots of downloads and compilation of large chunks of source code.
+Typically it takes somewhere between 30 seconds for “empty” backup and 2 minutes after a day's work with lots of downloads and compilation of large chunks of source code.
 My backup server contains a total of 21 backups of my laptop, which comes up to 29 GB of disk space.
 The oldest backup is from 2006 and it takes 694 MB, whereas the latest is from one minute ago and takes 12 GB of space.

 Other uses of the backup script that I have heard of: